Esther's Radiance Body Oil - The price has dropped from $30 to $22—Free Shipping on all items.

 Christ the Second Adam

-Christ came as the Second Adam, not only to save our souls but to restore our design.
+Christ came as the Second Adam, for “the last Adam became a life‑giving spirit” (1 Corinthians 15:45).
+He came not only to save our souls but to restore our design.
 Where Adam failed, Christ succeeded.
 Where Adam hid, Christ stood.
 Where Adam blamed, Christ bore.
 Where Adam fell silent, Christ spoke truth.
 In Him, masculinity is redeemed—leadership becomes service, strength becomes sacrifice, authority becomes love.
 And in Him, femininity is restored—voice becomes wisdom, strength becomes beauty, submission becomes honor, and help becomes holy partnership.
-Christ breaks the curse patterns and restores the unity that was lost.
+Christ breaks the curse patterns and restores unity.
 In Him, man and woman no longer fight for position; they return to the garden pattern of walking together under God’s voice.

 Calling, Priesthood, and Shared Purpose